 They are confused by what is appropriate in their own private space and what is appropriate in the public square, or commons.
 Some try to treat the common areas as their own space, or the space of their group, a space that they rule.

-When a landlord and their agents fail to establish and enforce basic rules for communal life, this leaves a vacuum which is filled by the person or group using bullying to enforce their rules.
+When a landlord and their agents fail to establish and enforce basic rules for communal life, rules that are reasonable in the eyes of the tenants, this leaves a vacuum which is filled by the person or group using bullying to enforce their rules.
 One or more groups of "Guardians" or perpetrators tends to emerge when tenants seek to impose order on what they perceive as the chaos of a situation without rules, or at least rules that please them.

 Impact of bullying and mobbing on community life